Your Garden Soil and You

 piled too thickly.
 Unless you've done your research on a particular material,

-use caution to apply them in small amounts or avoid them all together.
+use caution.
+Apply them in small amounts, or avoid them all together.

-Black plastic mulch is a regular item for home gardeners and the professionals.
+Black plastic mulch is a common mulch for home gardeners and professionals.

 It is beneficial in warming the soil early in the year.
 It also is very effective

-in keeping the weeds down between the rows, and helps to retain moisture.
+in keeping the weeds down, and helps to retain moisture.